On Retrieval Augmentation and the Limitations of Language Model Training: Introduction

 Recent efforts to improve the performance of language models (LMs) have focused on scaling up model \citep{gpt3paper} and training data size \citep{Hoffmann2022TrainingCL}.
 The resulting models have reached near-human or even super-human performance on some tasks ~\citep{chowdhery2022palm}, though with steep accompanying energy and compute resource costs \citep{schwartz2020green, gpt3paper, touvron2023llama2}.

-Another approach for improving LM performance has been retrieval-augmentation. \citet{Khandelwal2020Generalization} found that \textit{k}-nearest neighbor retrieval reduced a language model's perplexity even when using a retrieval datastore drawn entirely from the LM's training data.
-This suggests that the standard LM training setup does not yield models that best utilize their parametric capacity or training data.
-In this work, we follow \citet{why-knn} in studying why LMs augmented with \textit{k}-nearest neighbors retrieval (\textit{k}NN-LMs) outperform vanilla LMs.
-Our motivation in this pursuit is to discover insights that may shed light on ways to improve the standard LM training setup.
+Another approach for improving LM performance has been retrieval augmentation. \citet{Khandelwal2020Generalization} proposed to build a datastore using LM training data.
+The datastore associates the next token of prefixes in the training data with the representations of the prefixes extracted from an intermediate layer of an LM.
+They found that when predicting the next token for a given prefix, using \textit{k}-nearest neighbor ($k$NN) retrieval, which retrieves the next token based on the intermediate representation of a given prefix, reduced language models' perplexity.
+Because the datastore is drawn entirely from the LM's training data, the success of $k$NN augmentation suggests the standard LM training setup does not yield models that best utilize their parametric capacity or training data.
+Studying why LMs augmented with $k$NN retrieval ($k$NN-LMs) outperform vanilla LMs may shed light on ways to improve the standard LM training setup.

-Among the aspects from which \citet{why-knn} explore the efficacy of $k$NN augmentation are softmax bottleneck and memorization.
-They propose a hypothesis that retrieval augmentation might produce a token distribution that vanilla LM cannot produce because of softmax bottleneck~\citep[]{yang2018breaking, changmccallum2022softmax}.
-They also show that interpolating an LM with an overfitted LM does not perform as well as \textit{k}NN-LM.
-This suggests that \textit{k}NN-LM does not perform better simply because $k$NN retrieval helps the model memorize the training data better.

-In this work, we start with reinspecting the softmax bottleneck issue studied by \citet{why-knn}.
-We show that the last layer of the trained LM (the linear layer with a softmax activation function) can generate a distribution close to the distribution generated by the augmented LM, directly ruling out the softmax bottleneck issue.
-However, we find that it is difficult from the perspective of optimization (\S{}) to do the approximation with the last MLP layer in the model.
-We refer to this optimization barrier as the \textit{MLP hurdle}.
-It may prevent the model from mapping the inputs to the target distribution until the MLP layer is updated and thus slows down the memorization of factual knowledge.
-In \S{\ref{sec:macondo1}}, we create a synthetic dataset Macondo v1 and show that removing the MLP layer allows the model to memorize factual knowledge faster.

-We then investigate why memorizing the training data through LM training is less effective than using retrieval augmentation~\citep{why-knn}.
-We create another synthetic dataset Macondo v2, and show that when training data contains irrelevant information, LMs trained with the commonly used LM training objective cannot memorize the training set while generalizing to the test data where the irrelevant information is absent.
-In comparison, \textit{k}NN-LM consistently generalizes better.
-We also experiment with the 175B GPT-3.5-Turbo model and find that scaling up the model size does not close this generalization gap.
-This failure of generalization in this scenario indicates a crucial limitation of the LM training objective people commonly use, because with limited training data, it is likely that we do not have a training example where irrelevant information is absent.
-This failure of generalization may also partially explain why we need to scale up the training data size.

-In sum, our contributions are multi-fold.
-Firstly, we show that softmax bottleneck does not cause the performance gap between vanilla and augmented LMs.
-Secondly, we identify the MLP hurdle as one limitation of LM training.
-Thirdly, we identify scenarios where memorization is insufficient and scaling up the model does not mitigate the issue.
-Finally, we introduce two synthetic datasets Macondo v1 and v2, facilitating future studies on language model training.